| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 maximum lag to extract for determining effective sample sizes |

-These functions call various plotting functions from the bayesplot
+These functions call various plotting functions from the bayesplot package, which returns a list including ggplot2 objects.

-package documentationDefault plot called by 'plot' function.
+bayesplot package documentationDefault plot called by 'plot' function.
 Histograms of posterior draws with all chains merged.

 Kernel density plots of posterior draws with all chains merged.